 History and Myth).
 The government recorded around 12,000 immigrants entering Paraguay between 1882-1907.
 Migrants of European and Arabic descent were assimilated into Mestizo culture and urban life.
-Beginning in the 1930s, Japanese began to immigrate to Paraguay because of agricultural opportunity and a bilateral agreement between Paraguay and Japan.
+Beginning in the 1930s, Japanese began to immigrate to Paraguay between Paraguay and Japan.
 By the 1980s, there were some 8,000 Japanese immigrants, mostly in agricultural settlements.
 In the 1970s, Brazilian migration to Paraguay increased.
 Today, Brazilians are the largest migrant population (see "Foreign Relations" above).